dsgiitr/Assignments/assignment_2/saswat/README.md

 It was generated randomly and stored as a csv file 'mydata.csv' .

 ## Model
 A The Module.nn class was modified to add a single linear layer of input_dim = 1 and output_dim = 2 .
 The learning_rate = 0.00000001.
 Stochastic Gradient Descent was used as optimizer function . epochs = 500.
 Round-off function was used to round the results to integers ( reduce the propagation of error ) .
+Trained entirely in CPU .

 ## Results
 The model was successfully trained to add the values in the columns to give the output without using the summation operator . model() was used to generate the required fibonnacci sequence.